-- The context of the incident.

-- The victim.

-- The alleged perpetrator.

-- Other children at the academy, especially any actions that are appropriate to protect them.

-- Risk assessments will be recorded on CPOMS and kept under review in accordance with the academy's Data Protection Policy.
+- The pupil or pupils that have caused harm. - Other pupils at the academy, especially any actions that are appropriate to protect them. - Risk assessments will be recorded on CPOMS and kept under review in accordance with the academy's Data Protection Policy.